thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/Jenkins_Job.md

 # JENKINS JOBS AND SETTINGS (FAST FORWARD)

 ## Job Sequence
+#### Always add username password when logging into jenkins as when you get logged off, you can easily login again.
+Else you won't be able to login again
 ###  1. addressbookCompile
 * STEP 1: In Jenkins Click on (+) => name job as "addressbookCompile" => select freeStyleProject and then submit
 * STEP 2: In the job configuration => add whatever description you like => In git select add this URL : https://github.com/htshshrm2/MyAddressbook.git =>/*Master only